 2. Eat Oatmeal

-With baby #2, I did an unscientific experiment to see if it would work for me, with some success.
-Currently, I’m nursing and pumping for baby #3, and I notice about an 1-2 oz increase in the amount I pump on days when I eat oatmeal or have a bar for breakfast.
+I did an unscientific experiment to see if oatmeal would increase my supply, and I found it did.
+I notice about an 1-2 oz increase in the amount I pump on days when I eat oatmeal or have a bar for breakfast.

 3. Pump More Often or For Longer Periods of Time